Vulnerable (Kenny Lattimore album): Background

+Apart from Wesley, Lattimore worked with Walter Jamie Hawkins, Phillip "P. Marley" Hill, Aaron W. Lindsey, Lee Major, and DeMonté Posey on the album.
+Vulnerable was named after its same-titled opening record, which Lattimore felt was encompassing "a theme of all the songs."
+He further remarked: "The lyrics lend itself to me as a man stripping my emotions down and saying, Hey!
+I’m ready to be in love again and whatever that takes I have the strength to allow myself to be vulnerable."

 Critical reception

 Justin Kantor from SoulTracks found that Vulnerable "flows fluidly with ten thoughtfully crafted songs that complement the singer’s graceful tenor tenacity with smart production values.
 His phrasing and nuances shines through, but the arrangements stand equally firm in their musicality.
 The set’s lead single, “Push” is, in fact, the only selection that bends considerably to current trends—and it does so in a way that doesn’t compromise melodic or lyrical quality."
+SoulAndFunkMusic.com described album as "a carefully curated collection of 10 songs that embody Lattimore's unique ability to create music that is infinitely relatable and consistently captures what it means to be in love."

+Commercial performance

+Vulnerable debuted and peaked at number 21 on the US Billboard Independent Albums.
+It marked Lattimore's first album to neither reach the Billboard 200 nor the Top R&B/Hip-Hop Albums chart.